skatejs/skatejs/README.md

 Skate provides a series of [mixin functions](http://justinfagnani.com/2015/12/21/real-mixins-with-javascript-classes/) that enable you to control what your component can do.

+For instance, Skate's main mixin, `withComponent`, is just a composition of all of Skate's other mixin behaviours:

+* `withProps` -- the generated element will react to changes on their props or HTML attributes.
+* `withChildren` -- the generated element will react to changes to its child elements.
+* `withRenderer` -- the element can generate its own DOM and output it to a `renderRoot` (a `ShadowRoot` node by default).
+* `withUnique` -- allows for naming the custom element through `is`.

+Calling `withComponent()` gives you a Custom Element class constructor, which you can then extend to define your own elements.

+Every mixin accepts an optional `Element` constructor as its only parameter, which allows you to extend virtually any element type in HTML!

+### Rendering an element

-For example, to create a simple greeting component:
+As an example, let's create a simple greeting component...

 ```html
 <x-hello>Bob</x-hello>
 ```

+...such that when this element is rendered, the end-user will see `Hello, Bob!`.

-We could define a Skate component that renders the contents of our Custom Element:
+We can define a Skate component that renders the contents of our Custom Element:

 ```js
 import { withComponent } from 'skatejs';